 1. Earn a CompTIA Certification

 As mentioned earlier, earning a CompTIA certification is a great way to demonstrate your knowledge and skills in IT support.
-Consider the CompTIA A+ course to get started.
+Various IT Technician courses could be considered, although, the popular CompTIA A+ course is the most popular starting point.

 Image source comptia.org